MrsBerlin/Pak-Qatar-data/README.md

 # Pak-Qatar-data
-The Repository contains the data of the economics project which contains the data of pakistan and qatar.
+SHUMAILA USMAN The Repository contains the data of the economics project which contains the data of pakistan and qatar.